-In this portrait concert, renowned new-music specialists Anssi Kartunen and Nicolas Hodges perform works of the eminent Franco-American composer Betsy Jolas, including a world première.
+In this portrait concert, renowned new-music specialists Anssi Karttunen (cello) and Nicolas Hodges (piano) perform works by the eminent Franco-American composer Betsy Jolas, including two world premières.

-Femme le soir, pour violoncelle et piano 2018, world première
+Femme le soir, Huit Lieder pour violoncelle et piano (2018), création mondiale

 Eh toi, la bas…?